 I didn’t think it was fair to have all of these marketing agencies bare their crazy client souls without sharing a story of my own, so here goes.

-Years ago, I was working on PPC campaigns–mostly Google Ads and Bing Ads–with a business that decided “Do More, With Less” was their new motto for the year.
+Years ago, I was optimizing PPC campaigns–mostly Google Ads and Bing Ads–with a business that decided “Do More, With Less” was their new motto for the year.
 This was followed by what they thought was a very simple request.

 Increase revenue by 40% while simultaneously reducing the marketing spend by 50%.